Search warrant executed at Ezekiel Elliott’s father’s home after Serval cat shot, killed

-CANAL WINCHESTER, Ohio (WCMH) — Ohio Department of Agriculture investigators are executing a search warrant at the home of Stacy Elliott, the father of former OSU running back Ezekiel Elliott.
+CANAL WINCHESTER, Ohio (WCMH) — Ohio Department of Agriculture investigators are executing a search warrant at the home of Stacy Elliott, the father of current Dallas Cowboys player and former OSU running back Ezekiel Elliott.

 The incident occurred in the Jefferson Farms subdivision southeast of Canal Winchester.
 The animal was identified by the Ohio Department of Natural Resources as a Serval, a species of wild cat native to Africa.